ZIONINFORMATIONTECHNOLOGY/ABOUTZIT/README.md

 THE SCENARIO

-In todayâ€™s Recession environment, We must focus on Product based Business and we must invent a new Utilities that are necessary for today Software Developments.
+In today's Recession environment, We must focus on Product based Business and we must invent a new Utilities that are necessary for today Software Developments.